jcwright16/arch/README.md

 > Write Random Data [Optional]

-    This is an optional step for added security.
+    #This is an optional step for added security.
 It can take several hours to complete.

-    `dd if=/dev/urandom of=/dev/<device id> status=progress bs=4096`
+    dd if=/dev/urandom of=/dev/<device id> status=progress bs=4096

-S